Is Progress an illusion?

 What are the practical alternatives?

 In 1976 Peter Harper, Godfrey Boyle and the Editors of the ‘alternative technology’ magazine Undercurrents published a ground-breaking book — Radical Technology (Wildwood House UK & Pantheon Books USA, 1976).
 It was very well received by readers and reviewers in the UK, USA and world-wide, and translated into German and Japanese.
+You can find more information in Quick History.

 A couple of years ago, Peter, Godfrey and colleagues decided to convene a conference in 2016 to celebrate the fortieth anniversary of the book’s publication.
 The idea was to review the many changes in ideas about and attitudes to technology over the past four decades and highlight any lessons that might be drawn for today and coming decades.